Mobile Licensed Massage Therapist

 The Therapeutic Process

+in the therapeutic process.
+It means learning how to receive.
+Reaching a state of blissful relaxation and release from stress is llowing yourself to be present in your body.If you have ever received a massage and were not able to fully unwind, chances are With bodywork, allowing yourself to be present with your body means learning how to receive.
 Receiving isn’t something that comes naturally to many.
-We spend so much time giving and doing that when we slow down and ask the body to just receive, we might be greeted with a range of unfamiliar, uncomfortable, or even scary feelings.
+We spend so much time giving and doing that when we slow down and ask the body to just receive, we might be greeted with a range of feelings, some familiar and some unfamiliar.
 We might also encounter desensitization, when the body's sensory receptors have been dulled leaving you feeling like you need extreme pressure to feel anything at all.
-You also might slip right into a state of bliss as you tune out the rest of the world and become fully present.
-Whatever you might experience, it is part of your story and that unfolding story is what guides the therapeutic process.
+Hopefully, you will also slip into a state of bliss as you tune out the rest of the world and become fully present.
+That is our goal and the road there is different for each person.
+Whatever you might experience along the way, it is part of your story, and that unfolding story is what guides the therapeutic process.
 So remember to be gentle with yourself, your body has dutifully carried you through everything this life has thrown at you.

-Everyday our bodies send messages with information to guide us in its care, urging us to listen.
-Often we don’t hear those messages until they are screams of pain, discomfort, and disease.
+Every day the body sends messages with information to guide us in its care.
+All too often, we don’t hear these messages until they are screams of pain, discomfort, and disease.

 A sequence of essential oils are dispensed in little drops along the spine from a height of about six inches above the back, like rain.
 The oils are then massaged along the spine and back muscles using a specific series of light "feathery" strokes.
 Because the essential oils easily penetrate the skin and muscles, this technique works on deep levels of the body without requiring hard pressure or force.
 They are also applied to the feet using the Vita Flex technique, an ancient Tibetan form of reflexology that is designed to send an electrical pulse along the nerve pathways of the body.
 The oils are immune enhancing and support the body's circulatory, respiratory, endocrine, digestive, nervous, and other body systems.
 They are high in antioxidants, are mood elevating, and are also antiseptic, creating an unfavorable environment for harmful viruses and bacteria that can hibernate in the body.
 The Raindrop Technique was developed by Dr. Gary Young, essential oil researcher and naturopath, due to research showing that many forms of spinal misalignments are caused by muscle spasms and inflammation-producing bacteria and viruses that reside along the spine.